Designing with the Versal Adaptive SoC: Design Methodology

 Day 1

 • Embedded Software Development - Describes the software development environments and embedded software development flows for Versal devices.
-Also introduces embedded software debugging. {Lecture}
+Also introduces embedded software debugging. {Lecture, Lab}

 • Software Stack - Reviews the Versal device bare-metal, FreeRTOS, and Linux software stack and their components. {Lecture}

-• System and Solution Planning Methodology - Describes design partitioning, power, and thermal guidelines.
+• System Design Planning Methodology - Describes system design planning, power, and thermal guidelines.
 Also reviews system debug, verification, and validation planning. {Lecture}

 • Power Design Manager - Discusses using the new Power Design Manager tool, including import and export functions. {Lecture, Lab}